KarMiles/campervan-adventures/README.md

 # Plane 5 Surface

 ## Design choices
 The intention behind building the sensory design for the site is focusing on a simple message of beauty lying in campervan holiday.
-The visitor will be welcomed with a topical pictures of a spacioius landscape and of campervans.
+The visitor will be welcomed with a topical pictures of a spacious landscape and of campervans.

 ## Colour
-Colour pallette applied across the site is inspired by the Summer colours of blue sky and hay with addition of amaranth / auburn as a hint of Autumn and vintage styling appropriate to more traditional-style conscious customers loyal to classic Volkswagen campervan heritage.
+Colour palette applied across the site is inspired by the Summer colours of blue sky and hay with addition of amaranth / auburn as a hint of Autumn and vintage styling appropriate to more traditional-style conscious customers loyal to classic Volkswagen campervan heritage.
 <details>
     <summary>Colour palette</summary>
     <img src="docs/color-pallette.jpg">